Table of Contents

 Guanethidine and Guanadrel

 Guanethidine is a popular outpatient drug for severe hypertension.
-However, because of its sympathoplegic effects such as postural hypotension, diarrhea and ejaculatory problems for men, it is not the first choice drug for the long term management of hypertension.
+However, because of its sympathoplegic effects such as postural hypotension, diarrhea and ejaculatory problems for men, it is not the first choice drug for the long-term management of hypertension.

-Unlike reserpine, it does not readily cross the blood brain barrier because of its polar nature, thereby sparing its users the side effects caused by amine interference in the brain.
+Unlike reserpine, it does not readily cross the blood-brain barrier because of its polar nature, thereby sparing its users the side effects caused by amine interference in the brain.
 Guanadrel, a drug similar to guanethidine, is the one marketed in the USA.
 Both of these drugs work by inhibiting the release of norepinephrine in the nerve terminals.
 These drugs enter the nerve terminals pretty much the same way as synaptic norepinephrine is recycled back to the neuron.
 Just like norepinephrine reuptake, it uses NETs.
 Once they are inside the cell, they displace the norepinephrine in the storage vesicles, eventually replacing them.

-Onset of action is delayed but effects tend to last beyond their half-life.
+The onset of action is delayed but effects tend to last beyond their half-life.
 Drugs that interfere with NETs and the reuptake of norepinephrine keep guanethidine and guanadrel inefficient.
 Examples of which are: